remix-run/remix/docs/other-api/dev.md

 order: 1
 ---

+<docs-warning>The Remix CLI is changing in v2.
+You can prepare for this change at your convenience with the `v2_dev` future flag.
+For instructions on making this change see the [v2 guide][v2guide].</docs-warning>

 # Remix CLI

 The Remix CLI comes from the `@remix-run/dev` package.
 It also includes the compiler.
 Make sure it is in your `package.json` `devDependencies` so it doesn't get deployed to your server.